saenyakorn/monorepo-versioning-gitops/README.md

    GitHub ->> ArgoCD: Argocd is watched the k8s manifest. <br/> It will automatically deploy affected apps to dev environment
 ```

-> After this step, you who implemented the new features should test your apps in the dev environment.
-If it works properly, now move to the next step.
+> After this step, you, who implemented the new features, should test your apps in the dev environment.
+If everything works properly, you can move to the next step.

 ## Scenario 2: Deploy the new feature to staging environment